dcusworth/image_spark_mpi/README.md

 </figure>

-We were only able to run for 20,000 images in the MNIST dataset, as the outer loop Spark code ran out of memory.
+We were only able to run Spark for 20,000 images in the MNIST dataset, as the outer loop Spark code ran out of memory.

 ### Future work